 ABMC may not require a requester to make an advance payment, i.e., payment before work is commenced or continued a request, unless:

 (1) ABMC estimates or determines that allowable charges that a requester may be required to pay are likely to exceed $250.
 Then, ABMC will notify the requester of the likely cost and obtain satisfactory assurance of full payment where the requester has a history of prompt payment of FOIA fees, or require an advance payment of an amount up to the full estimated charges in the case of requesters with no history of payment; or

 (2) A requester has previously failed to pay a fee charged in a timely fashion (i.e., within 30 days of the date of the billing).
-Then, ABMC may require the requester to pay the full amount owed plus any applicable interest as provided above or demonstrate that he or she has, in fact, paid the fee, and to make an advance payment of the full amount of the estimated fee before the agency begins to process a new request or a pending request from that requester.
+Then, ABMC may require the requester to pay the full amount owed plus any applicable interest as provided in paragraph (a) of this section or demonstrate that he or she has, in fact, paid the fee, and to make an advance payment of the full amount of the estimated fee before the agency begins to process a new request or a pending request from that requester.

-Fees otherwise chargeable in connection with a request for disclosure of a record shall be waived or reduced where it is determined that disclosure is in the public interest because it is likely to contribute significantly to public understanding of the operations or activities of the Government and is not primarily in the commercial interest of the requester.
+Requesters may seek a waiver of fees by submitting a written application demonstrating how disclosure of the requested information is in the public interest because it is likely to contribute significantly to public understanding of the operations or activities of the Government and is not primarily in the commercial interest of the requester.

 (a) ABMC will waive its fees in whole or in part when it determines, based on all available information, that the following factors are satisfied:

 (1) Disclosure of the requested information will shed light on identifiable operations or activities of the Federal Government with a connection that is direct and clear, not remote attenuated.